djc5627/CompendiumWeb/docs/Birds/Song Bird/Mocking Bird/Northern Mockingbird.md

 ---------------------------------------------------------------
 ## Notes
 One of the noisiest birds I have ever seen.
-Spotted on our roof while filling bird feeder, went in to get camera and just followed the noise.
+Spotted on our roof while filling bird feeder, went inside to get camera and just followed the noise.
 It had moved to a nearby powerline.

 ---------------------------------------------------------------
 ## Sightings